mui/material-ui/docs/data/material/components/snackbars/snackbars.md

 ### Consecutive Snackbars

-This demo shows how to show multiple snackbars without stacking them by using a consecutive animation.
+This demo shows how to display multiple Snackbars without stacking them by using a consecutive animation.

 {{"demo": "ConsecutiveSnackbars.js"}}

-## Third-party intergrations
+## Third-party integrations

 ### notistack

 ![stars](https://img.shields.io/github/stars/iamhosseindhv/notistack.svg?style=social&label=Star)
 ![npm downloads](https://img.shields.io/npm/dm/notistack.svg)

-With an imperative API, [notistack](https://github.com/iamhosseindhv/notistack) allows you to vertically stack multiple Snackbars without having to handle their open and close states.
+With an imperative API, [notistack](https://github.com/iamhosseindhv/notistack) lets you vertically stack multiple Snackbars without having to handle their open and close states.
 Even though this is discouraged in the Material Design guidelines, it is still a common pattern.

 {{"demo": "IntegrationNotistack.js", "defaultCodeOpen": false}}